spatie/url-signer/README.md

 ## Usage

-A `Spatie\UrlSigner\UrlSigner`-object can sign and validate signed URLs.
-The secret key is used to generate signatures.
-This package provides an MD5 implementation (`Spatie\UrlSigner\MD5UrlSigner`).
+A signer-object can sign URLs and validate signed URLs.
+A secret key is used to generate signatures.

 ```php
 use Spatie\UrlSigner\MD5UrlSigner;